-Problem An error occurs when trying to access a mounted volume.
+An error occurs when trying to access a mounted volume.

-Solution Please make sure that you have sufficient access rights to the volume root.
+Please make sure that you have sufficient access rights to the volume root.
 Superusers and volume owners can change these rights via chmod <mode> <mountpoint>.
-If you try to access a mount point that belongs to a different user, please make sure that the volume is mounted with xtfs_mount -o allow_other
+If you try to access a mount point to which XtreemFS was mounted by a different user, please make sure that the volume is mounted with xtfs_mount -o allow_other

-Problem An I/O error occurs when trying to create new files.
+An I/O error occurs when trying to create new files.

-- Solution A common reason for this problem is that no OSD could be assigned to the new file.
+In general, you can check the contents of the client log file to see the error which caused the I/O error.
+A common reason for this problem is that no OSD could be assigned to the new file.
 Please check if suitable OSDs are available for the volume.
-There are two alternative ways to do this: - Open the MRC status page.
+There are two alternative ways to do this:

+- Open the MRC status page.
 It can be accessed via http://<MRC-host>:30636 in the default case.
 For each volume, a list of suitable OSDs is shown there. - Execute getfattr -n xtreemfs.usable_osds --only-values <mountpoint>.